It's Mr. Pants: Development and release

 It's Mr. Pants was developed by Rare, which, during much of the game's production, was a second-party developer for Nintendo.
 Rare was responsible for creating games in Nintendo's long-running Donkey Kong franchise.
 Early in the course of development, the game went through several name changes including Splonge, Nutcracker, Animal Cracker, and Sunflower.
 It was eventually presented by Rare at the Electronic Entertainment Expo 2001 as Donkey Kong Coconut Crackers, one of four titles for Nintendo's GBA handheld game console.

+Nintendo aimed to release Donkey Kong Coconut Crackers on 7 December 2001, but was likely postponed ahead of time due to the forthcoming acquisition from Microsoft in 2002.
 In September 2002, Nintendo announced it had sold off its 49 percent stake in Rare back to the latter company; Rare subsequently sold its entire company to Microsoft Studios.
 The Donkey Kong intellectual property for which Nintendo held Rare responsible, defaulted back to Nintendo, forcing Rare to abandon this theme for the then-upcoming puzzle game.
 On August 11, 2003, Microsoft announced their partnership with publisher THQ for distributing Rare's GBA titles, including the newly revealed It's Mr. Pants, set for an early 2004 release.